HeinoPortfolio/MS_Comp_Sci/README.md

 # List of Courses

 The list of courses is in no particular order.
-The list was created based on a list of required courses provided by the school.
+The list was created based on a list of required courses provided by the university.
 Please do not assume that there is a chronological order for the courses.

 **Course Number** | **Directory** | Course Type |**Course Description** | Status
 |:-----:|:-----:|:-----: | :----- | :-----:|